-Often fights are also a means to get your attention, even if negative.
+Reasons for sibling rivalry are many; however, fights are sometimes also a means to get your attention, even if negative.
 It is imperative therefore that you spend enough time with the kids.
-That really means being fully present; a time where you aren’t distracted by that ping on the social media, or worry about answering that work email.
+That really means being fully present and not just being there physically.
+This needs to be a time where you aren’t distracted by that ping on social media, or worry about answering that work email.
 It is this positive attention given to each child that will go a long way in them not having to resort to sibling wars to get your negative attention.

 Conflict resolution skills

 It is extremely important to endow children with conflict resolution skills so that they can work out sibling issues whenever they occur.
 Teaching them effective anger management skills for one will be a great enabler.
 From recognizing early anger cues to helping them with ways to deal with anger, there is a lot you could do.
 I- messaging is another tool that you can endow them with.
 Each time that they encounter conflict, they could express how they feel by using an I- statement; “I feel bad when you call me names because…..”
 This will teach the child an appropriate way to express his or her emotions that will also be well accepted by the other person.
 This is as opposed to beginning the sentence with “ You did this to me”, where the other person feels attacked and is automatically on the defensive.
 The chances of the conflict being resolved, therefore, decrease.

 Do not always expect the eldest to know better

 Many parents are guilty of perpetually telling the elder child to adjust simply because he or she is elder of the lot!
 The fact is that this can lead to an increase in resentment in the elder child.
 Instead, it will also help to teach the younger sibling to ask for permission before taking the elder one’s possessions, for example.
 Importantly, the elder child will not see you as being unfair; this perception alone sometimes can be a cause for sibling rivalry.